-Sometimes, product adoption can be hindered by a specific, acute problem.
+Sometimes, product adoption is hindered by a specific, acute problem.
 Your latest feature might seem too complex to use.
-In-app navigation might be making others hard to find.
+Your app’s navigation might be making other features hard to find.
 You might even be signing up poor-fit leads.
 With thousands of users, finding and fixing these problems isn't always straightforward.

-The first step towards solving problems is recognizing when they've happened.
-This is where product analytics and KPIs come in useful:
+This is where product analytics and KPIs can come in handy:

-User behavior shines a light on micro-level problems, showing which features are going unused.
+User behavior shines a light on micro-level problems, showing which features are being underused.

-While quantitative data can show you that a problem exists, it isn't always enough to understand why.
-To fix the problem's root cause, we need to dig into qualitative data—live chats, user sessions, and surveys.
-After a few conversations with customers, it's easier to form a hypothesis about our problem:
+While quantitative data can show you that a problem exists, it can’t always tell you why.
+To fix a problem's root cause, you need to dig into your qualitative data—live chats, user sessions, help tickets, and surveys.
+After a few conversations with customers, it's easier to form a hypothesis about your problem.
+For example:

-The drop in DAUs is caused by a small subset of users having trouble logging in to the app, or
+A drop in DAUs is caused by a small subset of users having trouble logging in to you app, or

-Our cluttered navigation bar is making our latest feature release hard to find.
+A cluttered navigation bar is making your latest feature release hard to find